ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 • Identify gaps in college and career access and the implications of such data for addressing both intentional and unintentional biases related to college and career advising and counseling

-• Work with teachers to integrate career education learning in the classroom lessons
+• Work with teachers to integrate career education learning in classroom lessons, including CTE pathways and relevant courses

-• Provide opportunities for all students to develop learning strategies, self-management skills, and social skills that lead to a positive attitude toward learning, a strong work ethic, and an understanding that lifelong learning is necessary for long-term career success
+• Provide opportunities for all students to develop learning strategies, self-management skills and social skills leading to a positive attitude toward learning, a strong work ethic and an understanding that lifelong learning is necessary for long-term career success

-• Engage in professional development that addresses career trends
+• Engage in professional development addressing career trends

 • Practice self-reflection and growth involving traditional career roles and expand equity and access through that growth